FUTURE TO THE BACK?

 Footnote on the Taurus

 Chrysler changed its minivan shape to more rounded, then lurched after GM's minivan look by tweaking it to look more aggressive.
-Now they've made a mild return to boxy, but still with a drooping rear roof.
-I'm reminded of friends' Toyota van - very nice vehicle, except they could really use the roof height lost to that styling droop, to carry something they often do without having to use tools to reduce its height.
-I don't understand the thinking of designers - the van is a box is to carry things!
+Now they've returned to mostly boxy.
+I'm reminded of friends' Toyota van - very nice vehicle, except they could really use the roof height lost to that styling droop, to carry something they often did in their 1993 Grand Caravan without having to use tools to reduce its height.
+I don't understand the thinking of designers - the van is a box to carry things!

 And Chrysler is building Caravan cargo versions again.
 Perhaps the demise of the Chevrolet Astro/GMC whatever helped motivate them, though the smooth-road Caravan cannot replace all uses of the Astro.
-Chrysler say the B series and Sprinter vans are too large for many users, though the shortest low-roof versions of the Sprinter aren't huge (though the roof is higher than the Caravan).
+Chrysler say the B series and Sprinter vans are too large for many users, though the shortest low-roof versions of the Sprinter aren't huge (but the roof is higher than the Caravan).
+Just in time for the introduction of the Ford "Transit Connect" small van.

 Can't Wait until last year